code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 ### Data Summary

-We have a little bit over 1M tweets containing hashtags related to `#ServicioPublico`, which is a popular hashtag used in Venezuela whenever a specific medicine or medical treatment is being searched by Venezuelans.
+We have a little bit over 1M tweets containing hashtags related to [#ServicioPublico](https://twitter.com/hashtag/ServicioP%C3%BAblico?src=hash), which is a popular hashtag used in Venezuela whenever a specific medicine or medical treatment is being searched by Venezuelans.
 It provides a mean to connect people who need to find specific medicines with people in different parts of the country that might have access to that medicine.

 <table>